Kshana Kshanam: Plot

-Narayana and his accomplice, working for Nayar, break into a bank in Hyderabad and rob ₹1 crore.
+Narayana and his accomplice, working for gangster Nayar, break into a bank in Hyderabad and rob ₹1 crore.
 Found out by the police, the group engages in a shootout and later a chase, during which one of the gang members and the policemen are killed.
 Narayana, going rogue, kills his accomplice and betrays Nayar, hoping to keep the loot for himself.
 With the police watching all routes out of Hyderabad, Nayar and his men track Narayana to his brother's photo studio.
 Before he gets caught, Narayana hides the clue to where he hid the money in one of the photo envelopes.

-Caught and tortured, Narayana reveals the clue, but before they can retrieve it, the envelope is taken by Satya, a middle-class working girl.
+Tortured for information, Narayana reveals the clue, but before they can retrieve it, the envelope is taken by Satya, a middle-class working woman.
 Before dying, Narayana reveals the truth and the clue to his brother.
-Heading home, Satya is accosted by one of Nayar's men, who demand the envelope.
+Heading home, Satya is accosted by one of Nayar's men, who demands the envelope.
 Trying to escape, Satya accidentally stabs him, after which her nosy neighbor calls the police on her.
-While on the phone, the thug gets up again, only to fall dead, a knife lodged in his back, which later is shown as being thrown by Narayan's brother.
+While on the phone, the thug gets up again, only to fall dead, a knife lodged in his back, which later is shown as being thrown by Narayana's brother.

 Meanwhile, Chandu is a small-time thief posing as a police officer to con and steal from people.
 While relaxing at a Dhaba, Satya enters the place and calls her friend to inform her about what happened, unaware that the police were listening in.
-Chandu inadvertently saves her from being assaulted by a gang of hoodlums, and while she is thanking him, the police arrive.
+Chandu inadvertently saves her from being harassed by a gang of hoodlums, and while she is thanking him, the police arrive.
 Thinking that they are after him, Chandu takes Satya hostage and escapes into the jungle with her.
 Meanwhile, Nayar and his men also join the pursuit.

 Chandu and Satya face a few challenges in avoiding the police, Narayana's brother, and Nayar in the forest, gradually growing closer to each other.
-They run into Nayar, where he demands to know where the envelope is.
+They run into Nayar, who demands to know where the envelope is.
 Escaping the police led by Inspector Yadav and Narayana's brother, Chandu deduces that the clue to the money is hidden in that envelope.
 They eventually stumble across Nayar's truck, which they use to escape the jungle and into the city.
 Knowing that Satya's apartment is a crime scene and will be guarded, Chandu and Satya decide to scale the building from outside through her neighbor's apartment.